ALIENWARE m17 R4 (2021) Review

 That one’s the one that’s attractive for those who actually care about battery life.
 Probably more for those of you looking at the m15, which is more portable than the m17.
 It’s because that one has Optimus so you can switch.
 You can use Fn+f7 and you can switch between dedicated or integrated graphics.

-If you get a 360hz display you’ve got G-sync and you got dedicated graphics only.
+If you get a 360hz display you’ve got G-sync and you have dedicated graphics only.

-Also, there is a 4K UHD wide-gamut display option and that one is 500 nits and 25 millisecond response time at only 60 hertz.
+Also, there is a 4K UHD wide-gamut display option, and that one has 500 nits and a 25 millisecond response time at only 60 hertz.
 So, clearly geared toward content creators.
 It’s a nice-enough-looking display.
 The 15-inch uses an OLED but not the 17-inch though.

 I actually prefer the 17 inches a little bit better because I don’t think that the OLED display is that attractive on the 15-inch.
 It looks a little old-gen, a little bit yellow, too glossy, and too shiny to me.